ammaarmelethil/TTGDataAnalysis/README.md

 # Info
+Note that this is a heavily simplified application for demo purposes, the actual GUI and data pipelines developed are proprietary and not for public use/viewing

 Tartigrade has given us a complex series of trades involving Stocks, options, futures contracts and FX (mainly CAD.USD).

 They have greatly simplified the definition of their trades by building the following Key Trade Characteristics: